andymadge/andymadge.github.io/_posts/2007-01-28-installing-slimserver-651-on-ubuntu-610.md

 categories:
   - Ubuntu Linux
 ---
 Ubuntu is based on Debian, so I followed the instructions on the Slim Devices website [here](http://wiki.slimdevices.com/index.php/Debian_Package) and it worked fine.
-It basically involves adding the Slim Devices repository to Synaptic Package Manager (Settings/Repository->Third Party) and then installing using apt-get.
+It basically involves adding the Slim Devices repository to Synaptic Package Manager `Settings/Repository -> Third Party` and then installing using apt-get.

 The next thing to do is mount the network share so it can be accessed by SlimServer.